Estimating a probability mass function with unknown labels: Existence of the extended model nonparametric maximum likelihood estimator

-To see that $\Theta$ is compact, consider a sequence $\theta^n$.
-For given $\alpha$ the sequence of numbers $\theta_\alpha^n$ is bounded, hence contains a convergent subsequence.
-By the standard diagonal argument, we can extract from $\theta^n$ a subsequence for which each coordinate converges.
+$(i)$ To see that $\Theta$ is compact, consider a sequence $\theta^{(m)}$.
+For given $\alpha$ the sequence of numbers $\theta_{\alpha}^{(m)}$ is bounded, hence contains a convergent subsequence.
+By a standard diagonalisation argument, we can extract from $\theta^{(m)}$ a subsequence for which each coordinate converges.